How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 On the other hand, if you’ve found a new variation that crushes what you were doing before, you’ll probably want to pull the trigger on rolling it out for your entire audience.
 Congrats!

 There are so many different outcomes at this stage that we can’t really cover them all.
-For instance, if you have a variant with a great conversion rate but a mediocre revenue-generated number, you might want to keep testing, but that’s always a tough decision.
+For instance, if you have a variant with a high conversion rate but a mediocre revenue-per-click, you might want to keep testing, but that’s always a tough decision.

 The best advice is to consider A/B testing as part of a broader, continuous process of conversion rate optimization and keep refining your website indefinitely.